stupidmankind/BYpassDoc/docs/source/layout.rst

 	- The :doc:`commandswindow` is where the commands are listed
 	- The :doc:`watchwindow` for deeper look during script execution
+	- The :doc:`ProjectWindow` for view the contents of the current project

 * **Middle pane:**